nickbrandt/GitLab/doc/development/adding_service_component.md

 **Standard install methods**

-In order for a service to be bundled for end-users or `gitlab.com`, it needs to be included in the standard install methods.
+In order for a service to be bundled for end-users or GitLab.com, it needs to be included in the standard install methods:

 - [Included in the Omnibus package](https://gitlab.com/gitlab-org/omnibus-gitlab)
 - [Included in the GitLab Helm charts](https://gitlab.com/gitlab-org/charts/gitlab)

 ## Handling service dependencies

 Dependencies should be kept up to date and be tracked for security updates.
-For the rails codebase the JavaScript and Ruby dependencies are scanned for vulnerabilities using GitLab [dependency scanning](../user/application_security/dependency_scanning/index.md).
+For the Rails codebase, the JavaScript and Ruby dependencies are scanned for vulnerabilities using GitLab [dependency scanning](../user/application_security/dependency_scanning/index.md).

 In addition, any system dependencies used in Omnibus packages or the Cloud Native images should be added to the [dependency update automation](https://about.gitlab.com/handbook/engineering/development/enablement/distribution/maintenance/dependencies.io.html#adding-new-dependencies).